Mikaela/mikaela.github.io/blog/_posts/2021-12-05-matrix-community-abuse-security-by-obscurity.md

   a git repository from which you can copy-paste it to all rooms, first `/devtools`, then "room state", "m.room.power_levels", "edit" and you can paste your new administrators there and press "send"!
-This is the only mass option you have, and you will have to do this once every twenty rooms.
+This is the only mass option you have, and you will have to do this in each twenty rooms.

 Remember you will have to do this every time you add a new moderator (or they will be unable to act in the room when they are needed)!